-Homemade is always better, and often times it’s cheaper, healthier, just as fast and just as easy (if not easier) than making a trip to the store to buy the processed version.
+Homemade is always better, and often times it’s cheaper, healthier, just as fast, and just as easy (if not easier) than making a trip to the store to buy the processed version.
 Not to mention it’s better for the planet as you use much less packaging, make less gasoline-fuelled trips to the grocery store and choose not to hand over your hard-earned dollars to goliath food-manufacturers who care much more about their bottom line than they do about your family’s health and well-being.
+Here’s how to make 7 grocery staples for your family.

 By Contributor Anna Sakawsky of The House and the Homestead